sjentsch/lsjDocs/_pages/Ch11_tTest_02.rst

 that it subtly changes the sampling distribution.
 In the *t*-test our test statistic, now called a *t*-statistic, is calculated in exactly the same way I mentioned above.
-If our null hypothesis is that the true mean is *µ*, but our sample has mean X̅ and our estimate of the population standard deviation is :math:`\hat{\sigma}`, then our t statistic is:
+If our null hypothesis is that the true mean is *µ*, but our sample has mean *X̄* and our estimate of the population standard deviation is :math:`\hat{\sigma}`, then our t statistic is:

 .. math:: t = \frac{\bar{X} - \mu}{\hat{\sigma}/\sqrt{N} }